imathis/desoto-photoapp/README.md

 ### Default printer settings

+These are the default settings for an Epson Stylus Photo R280.
+If using a different printer, use whatever settings are equivalent.

 ```
 Page Setup: Sheet Feeder - Borderless
 Paper Size: 5x7 in
 Media Type: Ulta Premium Photo Paper Glossy

+... further down ...

 MediaType: Ulta Premium Photo Paper Glossy
 Media Size: 5x7 in (Sheet Feeder - Borderless)
 ```